 With rug pulls in the DeFi space, the developers of a project drain funds from the liquidity pool and disappear, sending the token’s value to zero.

 A recent DeFi scam involved Blur Finance, a yield aggregator operating on BNB Chain and Polygon.
-However, earlier this year, the project was suddenly abandoned, and all its social media channels were deleted.
-According to security firm PeckShield, over $600,000 worth of tokens vanished in the process.
+However, the project developers suddenly abandoned it earlier this year, deleting its social media channels.
+According to security firm PeckShield, tokens worth over $600,000 vanished in the process.

 Source: Twitter